tezos-commons/baseDAO/docs/specification.md

 The proposer specifies how many frozen tokens they want to stake and this value is checked by the contract according to its compile-time configuration.

-Proposing can only be performed in a proposing stage period, meaning one that's odd-numbered and the proposer must have frozen his tokens in one of the preceding periods.
+Proposing can only be performed in a proposing `stage`, meaning one that's odd-numbered and the proposer must have frozen his tokens in one of the preceding `stage`s.

 Proposals are identified by a key which is a `bytes` value computed via Blake2B hashing function of a pair of propose entrypoint params and the proposer address.